KITE LANDBOARDING GUIDE

 Alternative dampening bushes can be fitted.

-Do I need a Harness ? :
+Do I Need a Harness?

 A harness is used intially to take the strain off your arms, allowing you to fly in stronger winds and reduce overall fatigue.